 Once you selected the template you’ll notice it will display on your page.

 You can easily move content elements around and customize their settings and display options.
 Even duplicate them if needed.
 Beaver Builder offers a lot of flexibility which I invite you to explore.

 Here’s what our page created with Beaver Builder looks like:

 You can apply the same visual approach to creating and styling content for the rest of your website.

 Translate Beaver Builder sites using TranslatePress

-Now that you saw how easy it is to create your website using Beaver Builder’s drag and drop interface, let’s have a look into the simple steps required to make it multilingual.
+Now that you saw how easy it is to create your website using Beaver Builder’s drag-and-drop interface, let’s have a look at the simple steps required to make it multilingual.